Flamenco Dance – What to Do in Spain

 The dances start out slowly to express pain, then speed up to express anger in a frenzy of speedy foot movements, and finally once the anger is released, the joy and hope can be expressed at the end of the dance.
 It is full of emotions and passion.

-It was the first time the chickadees and I had seen flamenco and I wasn’t sure how interesting they would find it.
-Even though we had seen dances on you tube before we left home, there is nothing like seeing it in person.
+It was the first time the chickadees and I had seen a flamenco dance and I wasn’t sure how interesting they would find it.
+Even though we had seen dances on youtube before we left home, there is nothing like seeing something in person.
 I think this photo shows clearly how spellbound the kids were – utterly stunned and amazed.

 The best way I could describe this style of dance is ‘violent tap dancing’.
 The stomping and vigor shown in these dances is just hard to describe!
 The dancers’ feet were often a blur they were moving so fast.

 The female dancer is called a bailaora.
 She often uses castanets as well as her shoes to make clicks and stomps.
-The noises that join the music to show passion and emotion.
+The noises she makes join the music to show passion and emotion.

-Her dress is often has many ruffles and high heels with sturdy heels.
+Her dress often has many ruffles often in red, black, or white, but the bailaora in our show wore purple and yellow!
+She also dances and stomps in high heels with very sturdy heels.

 Of course I was anxious to see this performer dance in this lovely dress…the train is very long and looks heavy from the way it moved.
 She was a master at kicking it around to not step on it while her feet moved so quickly.

-The male dancer is the bailer.
-He wears dark trousers with tuxedo shirts.
+In flamenco dance the male dancer is called the bailer.
+He wears dark trousers with tuxedo shirts and often wears a special hat called a cordoban hat.
 It seems like a very warm outfit to wear for such a strenuous activity!

 This guy was something to see.
 His feet moved so fast…incredible.
 He also worked up an incredible sweat and you could see it flying off his hair when he whipped his head around.
 Both fascinating and yech. 😉